colorzhang/hybris/Caching DTO beans with Spring cache and Redis.md

 #Motivation
 Hybris creates a lot of new DTO beans object every time when you access the storefront.
-This impedes the responsive time and creates a lot os small short-live objects.
+This impedes the responsive time and creates a lot of small short-live objects.
 This also gives the JVM high pressure to do the garbage collection.
 You can consult the topic: converters and populators to get more info.

 #Design
+Caching the DTO beans in the Redis server.

 #Implementation

+#Verify

 #Performance testing